Fallen Moon (manga)

 Fallen Moon (堕天の月, Daten no Tsuki) is a stand-alone collection of short stories by manga artist Toui Hasumi.
 It is published by Blu Manga in America, the shōnen-ai and yaoi publishing division of Tokyopop.

 Description

-An angel loses his place in Eden only to find a mysterious and dangerous new patron… A poor painter finishes a woman’s portrait without his subject… Two bounty hunters face mysterious demons in the night…
+An angel loses his place in Eden only to find a mysterious and dangerous new patron...
+A poor painter finishes a woman's portrait without his subject...
+Two bounty hunters face mysterious demons in the night...

-This unearthly collection of Boys’ Love stories will delight fans of beautiful Angels and Demon Boys everywhere!

 Included stories

 This manga is split into numerous stores.